How Blockchain Will Transform Supply Chain Sustainability

 Basically, a blockchain is a distributed database that maintains a constantly growing list of transaction records, referred to as blocks, and in which every block contains a link to the previous block.
 More specifically, it is an open and distributed ledger that captures transaction data between two parties in a permanent and verifiable way.

-In simple terms, think of each block as a packet of transaction records related to each participant in a financial transaction, or in the case of a supply chain, each stakeholder ranging from raw material supplier to producer to wholesaler to retailer.
+In simple terms, think of each block as a packet of transaction records related to each participant in a financial transaction, or in the case of a supply chain, each stakeholder ranging from a raw material supplier to producer to wholesaler to retailer.
 At each stage of the journey, a new permanent block of information is created, one which cannot be altered — only read.
 Each block is sent to all supply chain participants to verify and is then added to the chain.

-A blockchain is very secure by design and its decentralized consensus makes it perfect for the recording of business transactions, identity management, events, management activities and medical records.
+A blockchain is very secure by design and its decentralized consensus makes it perfect for the recording of business transactions, identity management, events, management activities, and medical records.

 In supply chain applications, subsequent stakeholders, for example, retailers, would contractually be permitted access to agreed-upon data in the previous blocks, such as product origin, temperature control or other business-critical information, providing them with important visibility into supply chain operations.